Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Bad Girl (1931), 90 minutes, D: Frank Borzage

 Borzage's last film for Fox Studios, and based on Viña Delmar's eponymous, 1928 autobiographical bestseller - a tale of flapper promiscuity.
-A simple, slightly dated love story - a touching melodrama of the hardships and disillusionments of a young, lower-income New York couple, Eddie Collins (James Dunn) and shopgirl Dorothy or "Dot" (Sally Eilers), who must impulsively marry when she unexpectedly gets pregnant after a pre-wedlock night together in his apartment.
-Eddie sacrifices his career dream of owning a radio shop to provide for his family - by entering a boxing match for the prize money.
+A simple, slightly dated love story - a touching melodrama of the hardships and disillusionments of a young, lower-income New York couple, Eddie Collins (James Dunn) and shopgirl Dorothy or "Dot" (Sally Eilers), who must impulsively marry when she unexpectedly became pregnant after a pre-wedlock night together in his apartment.
+Eddie sacrificed his career dream of owning a radio shop to provide for his family - by entering a boxing match for the prize money.

 The Champ (1931), 85 minutes, D: King Vidor

 A sports-related film and great, sentimental tearjerker (remade in 1979), the story of a down-and-out ex-heavyweight boxing Andy 'Champ' Purcell (Oscar-winning Wallace Beery) and his adoring son Dink (Jackie Cooper).
 Training in Tijuana for an eventual comeback, the washed-up boxer was also a drinker and a gambler.
 He was threatened with separation from his boy when the boy's mother Linda (Irene Rich) who had abandoned them, now married to a wealthy husband, returned to regain custody of her son, to raise him in a more favorable environment.
 In the climactic boxing bout, the Champ won a tough match against a Mexican fighter, but died with his son by his side in the locker room.